-The following Multimedia applications can be shared across tenants: Chat Server, Interaction Server, Universal Contact Server (UCS) and Web API Server.
-For all other Multimedia applications you must deploy one instance per tenant.
+The following eServices applications can be shared across tenants: Chat Server, Interaction Server, SMS Server, Universal Contact Server (UCS) and Web API Server.
+For all other eServices applications you must deploy one instance per tenant.

-In a multi-tenant environment, each Multimedia application must have one Tenant specified on its Tenants tab, with the following exceptions:
+In a multi-tenant environment, each eServices application must have one Tenant specified on its Tenants tab, with the following exceptions:

-- UCS, Chat Server, and Interaction Server can have more than one Tenant specified. - Web API Server can have more than one Tenant specified if the server itself is an object of load balancing.
+- UCS, Chat Server, SMS Server, and Interaction Server can have more than one Tenant specified. - Web API Server can have more than one Tenant specified if the server itself is an object of load balancing.